-- 7.1 You can sell your home at any time. - 7.2 You must inform your landlord when you intend to sell your share.
+- 7.1 You can sell your home at any time to a buyer who meets the eligibility criteria for Older Persons Shared Ownership. - 7.2 You must inform your landlord when you intend to sell your share.

 7.3 Landlord's nomination period